How to Find Outliers | 4 Ways with Examples & Explanation

 Just like with missing values, the most conservative option is to keep outliers in your dataset.
 Keeping outliers is usually the better option when you’re not sure if they are errors.

 With a large sample, outliers are expected and more likely to occur.
-But each outlier has less of an impact on your results when your sample is large enough.
+But each outlier has less of an effect on your results when your sample is large enough.
 The central tendency and variability of your data won’t be as affected by a couple of extreme values when you have a large number of values.

 If you have a small dataset, you may also want to retain as much data as possible to make sure you have enough statistical power.
 If your dataset ends up containing many outliers, you may need to use a statistical test that’s more robust to them.
 Non-parametric statistical tests perform better for these data.

-Outlier removal means deleting extreme values from your dataset before you perform analyses.
+Outlier removal means deleting extreme values from your dataset before you perform statistical analyses.
 You aim to delete any dirty data while retaining true extreme values.

 It’s a tricky procedure because it’s often impossible to tell the two types apart for sure.
 Deleting true outliers may lead to a biased dataset and an inaccurate conclusion.